 Gorillas are the largest apes and one of the three ape species genetically closest to humans (the others being chimpanzees and bonobos).
 They are intelligent and display empathy and emotions, such as grieving for their dead offspring.
-Gorillas are only found in the wild in central Africa, in countries like Democratic Republic of Congo, Rwanda, Uganda, Central African Republic, Cameroon, and Nigeria.
+It is only found in the wild in central Africa, in countries like Democratic Republic of Congo, Rwanda, Uganda, Central African Republic, Cameroon, and Nigeria.
 There are four gorilla sub-species, two of which are listed as endangered or critically endangered.
-Western Lowland Gorillas are the most common, while the least common are the Critically Endangered Cross River Gorillas numbering only around 250 individuals.
+Western Lowland they are the most common, while the least common are the Critically Endangered Cross River Gorillas numbering only around 250 individuals.

-Gorillas have a long reproductive cycle, giving birth to only one (or sometimes two) babies every four to six years, causing their populations to struggle to recover if reduced.
+they have a long reproductive cycle, giving birth to only one (or sometimes two) babies every four to six years, causing their populations to struggle to recover if reduced.
 There are many threats to their existence.
 Threats include their living in countries with continued internal conflict and war, so protecting them is difficult and dangerous.
-Corporations are moving into gorilla habitats to log or mine or clear forest for agriculture.
-Gorillas are susceptible to similar diseases to humans, so can get ill when in contact with humans.
+Corporations are moving into its habitats to log or mine or clear forest for agriculture.
+They are susceptible to similar diseases to humans, so can get ill when in contact with humans.
 For example, the Ebola virus has been devastating to their numbers.
-Furthermore, gorillas are hunted for bushmeat in some areas.
+Furthermore, They are hunted for bushmeat in some areas.
 Consequently they need protection and help.

 They are highly intelligent and use tools to interact with their environments, such as using a long branch to test the depth of water in a river before wading in.
 Gorillas are mostly herbivores, their diet consisting of leaves and bark, fruit/berries, plus ants and other insects.
 They live in social groups, with a dominant male leader (often referred to as the “Silverback” due to the growth of silver/grey fur on the backs of males and particularly on the dominant male).